Broad Chalke Information

 Local Facilities

-• Broad Chalke has a butcher's shop, general store and Post Office in South Street and watercress can be bought from the watercress packing station at The Marsh at the western end of South Street.
+• Broad Chalke has a Store and Post Office in the URC chapel in High Road and watercress can be bought from the watercress packing station at The Marsh at the western end of South Street.

 • There is a doctor's surgery at Doves Meadow, a cul-de-sac near the Queen's Head.
 See Health Care for further telephone numbers.